R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 - Alternative solutions include `lscpu | awk -F : '/^CPU\(s\)/ {print $2}' | sed 's/ //g'` and `grep -c processor /proc/cpuinfo`.
 - Manual: `man 1 nproc`.

 `Available memory`: `free -m` (or `free --mebi`) uses data provided by file `/proc/meminfo`.
-Available memory (seventh column) is an estimation of how much memory is avaliable for starting new applications without relying on swapping.
+Available memory (seventh column in **free**'s ouptut) is an estimation of how much memory is avaliable for starting new applications without relying on swapping.
 It considers memory lost to paging and other unclaimable bits.
 Memory total (second column) is below the theoretical installed (i.e., 2,048 MB in our machine) because the kernel keeps some for itself.
 Another chunk is probably gobbled by the hardware.
 - The default size in **free** and `/proc/meminfo` is 1 kB = 1,024 bytes, hence the option `-m` (1 MB = 1,024 kB).
 - Bash operates with integers, not floating-point arithmetic.
 Notice the trick of multiplying by 100 and appending `e-2` in the `printf` command argument, for obtaining two decimal points.
 - Manuals: `man 1 free`, `man 1 printf`.